OpenTabular/DeepTabular/docs/examples/distributional.rst

 Distributional
 ==============

-This example demonstrates how use Distributional from the `mambular` package.
+This example demonstrates how use Distributional from the `deeptabular` package.

 .. literalinclude:: ../../examples/example_distributional.py